Francesco-Sch/prompt-slam/README.md

 Using the Dockerfile in this repository, you can also deploy the app as a Docker container.

 First, build the Docker image.
-Make sure to have added a OpenAPI Key to the `.env` file before building the the image.
+Make sure to have add an OpenAPI Key to the `.env` file and adjust the ORIGIN variable before building the the image.

 ```bash
 docker build . -t prompt-slam